mulikevs/cardaccount-service/README.md

 ## Mock Data

+The application uses a `MockDataInitializer` class to populate the database with mock data for testing purposes.
+This class implements the `CommandLineRunner` interface, ensuring that its `run` method is executed on application startup.
+The `run` method creates mock accounts and cards and saves them to the database.

+### MockDataInitializer Class

-The application uses mock data for testing purposes. five different account IDs five different client IDs are available in the system.
+The `MockDataInitializer` class is located in the `com.sitemapdev.cardaccountservice.config` package.
+It is responsible for initializing mock data, including five different account IDs and five different client IDs.

 ## Running Tests